ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

 Concretely, EM can be used in any of the following scenarios:

-* Estimating parameters of mixture models
+* Estimating parameters of (usually Gaussian) mixture models
 * Estimating parameters of Hidden Markov Models
 * Unsupervised learning of clusters
 * Filling missing data in samples